Is Social Media Really Right For Your Business?

 Long gone are the days when a prospect’s product research is limited to the information you provide on your website and the conversation they have with your sales person.

-In Q4, 2014, the most famous (and some say infamous) review website, Yelp, had an average of 135 million monthly unique visitors and has had a total of 71 million local reviews posted since its inception in 2004.
+As of Q3, 2017, the most famous review website, Yelp, had an average of 188 million monthly unique visitors across mobile and desktop devices and has had a total of 142 million local reviews posted since its inception in 2004.

-The Internet, with the help of sites like Twitter, Facebook, LinkedIn and Yelp, has become the world’s virtual water cooler, with a 2016 projection of 2.13 billion social network users worldwide.
-That’s up from 1.79 billion in 2014.
+The Internet, with the help of sites like Twitter, Facebook, LinkedIn, Yelp and others, has become the world’s virtual water cooler, with a 2018 projection of 2.44 billion social network users worldwide.

 Your prospects and customers are out there.
 They’re talking to each other, sharing information, getting advice and asking questions about your company and products before they ever share their contact information on your marketing form or pick up the phone to talk to sales.
 You need to be there too–interacting, communicating and building relationships.
 They’ll keep talking with or without you, saying positive things and maybe negative things about your business.
 It's important to be part of the conversation.